Alterraun Verner: 2013

-On March 3, 2014, it was reported by the Tennessean that the Tennessee Titans elected to not use their franchise tag on Alterraun Verner.
-The Titans and Verner attempted to work on a long-term deal, but were unable to agree to terms on a contract.
+On March 3, 2014, it was reported by The Tennessean that the Titans elected not to use their franchise tag on Verner.
+The two parties attempted to work on a long-term deal, but were unable to agree to terms on a contract.

-Verner was considered as a top free agent and reportedly drew interest from multiple teams, including the New York Jets, Pittsburgh Steelers, Tampa Bay Buccaneers, Minnesota Vikings, and the Detroit Lions among others.
+Verner was considered as a top free agent and reportedly drew interest from multiple teams, including the New York Jets, Pittsburgh Steelers, Tampa Bay Buccaneers, Minnesota Vikings, and the Detroit Lions.

 Tampa Bay Buccaneers

 On March 11, 2014, the Tampa Bay Buccaneers signed Verner to a four-year, $25.75 million contract that includes $14 million guaranteed.

 2014

-Verner entered training camp slated as the No. 1 cornerback on the Buccaneers' depth chart, replacing recently departed Pro Bowler Darrelle Revis.
-Verner was sidelined for a portion of training camp and the preseason due to a hamstring injury.
-Head coach Lovie Smith officially named Verner the starter to begin the regular season, alongside Mike Jenkins.
+Bucs' Pro Bowler CB Darelle Revis was cut the day after Verner was signed.
+As a result, Verner entered training camp slated as the No. 1 cornerback on the Buccaneers' depth chart.
+The latter was sidelined for a portion of training camp and the preseason due to a hamstring injury.
+Head coach Lovie Smith officially named Verner the starter to begin the regular season alongside Mike Jenkins.

-On October 5, 2014, Verner made a season-high three pass deflections, five combined tackles, and intercepted a pass by Drew Brees during a 37–31 loss at the New Orleans Saints in Week 5.
-He was sidelined for two games (Weeks 10–11) after suffering a hamstring injury.
-On December 21, 2014, he collected a season-high nine combined tackles in the Buccaneers' 20–3 loss to the Green Bay Packers in Week 16.
-He finished his first season with the Tampa Bay Buccaneers with 76 combined tackles (58 solo), nine pass deflections, two interceptions, and two forced fumbles in 14 games and 14 starts.
+In Week 5, Verner made a season-high three pass deflections, five combined tackles, and intercepted a pass by quarterback Drew Brees in a 37–31 loss at the New Orleans Saints.
+He was sidelined again for two games (Weeks 10–11) to help heal his hamstring injury.
+In Week 16, he collected a season-high nine combined tackles in the Buccaneers' 20–3 loss to the Green Bay Packers.
+He finished his first season in Tampa Bay with 76 combined tackles (58 solo), nine pass deflections, two interceptions, and two forced fumbles in 14 games with 14 starts.